slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - history books are on the history of power.
-- o q antes era rotina, hj é lembrança.
-- never say goodbye because goodbye means going away and going awya means forgetting.
+- o q antes era rotina, hj é lembrança. never say goodbye because goodbye means going away and going awya means forgetting.
 - there are decades when nothing happens and there are weeks when decades happen.
-- a busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind. -- Naval Ravikant*
 - history is the study of change, ironically used as a map of the future.

-> *"But how can you live and have no story to tell?"
--- Fyodor Dostoyevsky*
-> *"Nostalgia is a seductive liar."
--- george Ball (american politician)
 - never be a prisoner of your past. it was just a lesson not a life sentence.
--->
+- who are you becoming is more important than who you have been -->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."